Heritage

 Born and bred in Northampton, the historical centre of the British shoemaking and leather industries, childhood friends Mark Jeffery and Guy West were surrounded by tradition and history from the word go, even more so for Mark as his father ran the family owned shoe factory in the county.
 Perhaps not a surprise therefore that they would go on to build an international footwear brand, but the fact that they began their first business as sixteen year olds - selling shoes on various markets - shows remarkable prescience and motivation.
 At first, as Guy explains, “Mark and I would buy rejects and ends of lines from factories around Northampton, including his dad's, and offer them as they were or customise them to sell them on.”

-They quickly moved on to having their own designs made up, but as Guy says, “because we were so young nobody would take us seriously.”
+They quickly moved on to having the designs made up, but as Guy says, “because we were so young no factory would take us seriously.”
 They had to approach a friend who worked as leather buyer in a local shoe factory to source and purchase the leather for them.
-In a shed at the hotel which West’s parents ran, the duo installed a clicking bench and “paid a chap who would finish the work at a shoe factory” says West, “and then he would come over to us in the evening and he’d hand cut all the patterns and do all the clicking on our shoes.”
-They would then take the patterns to a closing room in Northampton - 'closing' as West explains - “is when you stitch all the uppers together” - before taking the uppers to a factory to be made up into finished shoes, which they would then take back to West’s parent’s hotel to pack into boxes and cartons.
+In a disused room at the motel where West’s parents were the managers, the duo installed a clicking bench and "pay a chap who would finish work at a shoe factory then would come over to us in the evening and he’d hand cut all the patterns on our designs”.
+They would then take the cut pieces to a closing room in Northampton - 'closing' as West explains - “is when you stitch all the upper pieces together” - before taking the uppers to a factory to be made up into finished shoes, which they would then take back to their small room to pack into shoe boxes ready to be dispatched to the customers..

 Why are we different?

-From the outset their intention was that Jeffery~West shoes would be imbued with all the craftsmanship, quality, and pedigree available in having shoes manufactured by Northampton factories with hundreds of years of experience.
-Their designs saw welt cutting edge styles, overt elegance, fulsome flamboyance, and innovative new lasts.
-They utilised an array of leathers and colours - imagination all too often lacking in men’s shoes, and particularly in shoes that are so well made (they do not go to pieces if you look at them twice!)
-There are those that have criticised Jeffery~West for seeming to play fast and loose with tradition, as West says, “You do get people who turn their nose up at us a bit because we’re making shoes in Northampton but they’re not the traditional toe-cap Oxford, or classic Brogue, but why on earth would we want to try to be Barkers, Trickers, or Church’s, they’re already doing it; if you want a classic English shoe, I wouldn’t hesitate to say go and buy one from one of them, whereas if you come to us you’re buying that manufacturing history but it’s with our handwriting, our twist, our slant on it.”
+From the outset their intention was that Jeffery~West shoes would be imbued with all the craftsmanship, quality, and pedigree available in having shoes manufactured by Northampton factories with hundreds of years of experience, along side two wonderful family run Italian and Spanish manufactureres.
+Their designs saw cutting edge styles, overt elegance, fulsome flamboyance, and innovative new lasts.
+They utilised an array of leathers and colours - imagination all too often lacking in men’s shoes, and particularly in shoes that are so well made (they do fall to pieces if you look at them twice!)
+There are those that have criticised Jeffery~West for seeming to play fast and loose with tradition, as West says, “You do get people who turn their nose up at us a bit because we’re making shoes in the traditional Goodyear Welted way but they’re not the old style toe-cap Oxford, or country Brogue, but why on earth would we want to try to be Cheaney, Edward Green, Trickers, or Church’s, they’re already the originals; if you want a classic English shoe, I wouldn’t hesitate to say go and buy one from one of them, whereas if you come to us you’re buying that manufacturing history but it’s with our handwriting, our twist, our slant on it.”

 Rock and Roll influences